 BIO

-Amyra Soriano is a Bay Area-based writer and filmmaker whose work sits at the crossroads of culture, identity, and the layered experience of being human.
-She wrote and directed Miss Hot Mess, a short film following a twenty-something pageant girly navigating life between debauchery and high-glam.
-The film earned screenwriting accolades and screened at the Diwa Filipino Film Festival and San Diego Filipino Film Festival.
-Her debut short, Between the Lines, premiered at CAAMFest Forward in 2020 and later screened at SF IndieFest.
+Amyra Soriano is a Bay Area-based writer and filmmaker whose work explores culture, identity, and the layered experience of being human.
+She wrote and directed Miss Hot Mess, a short film about a twenty-something pageant girly navigating life between debauchery and high-glam.
+The film earned screenwriting accolades at Independent Shorts Awards and Script Awards LA, and screened at the Diwa Filipino Film Festival and the San Diego Filipino Film Festival.
+Her debut short, Between the Lines — a personal piece that explored home and the in-between moments of life — premiered at CAAMFest Forward in 2020 and later showed at SF IndieFest.

-As a journalist, her published pieces have appeared in KQED, East Bay Express, and Hella Pinay.
-Professionally, she has collaborated with creative teams at The Filipino Channel, KQED, Make it Mariko, One Down, and more—working behind the scenes producing, camera-in-hand, or editing.
-Lately, she's turned her lens inward, experimenting with painting.
-Her latest piece, Here, will be featured in Rosebud Gallery’s summer show opening July 3.
+As a journalist, her published pieces have been featured in KQED, East Bay Express, and Hella Pinay.
+Professionally, she has worked with creative teams at The Filipino Channel (ABS-CBN), KQED, One Down, Make it Mariko, Red Cube Production, Betti Ono, and more — working behind the scenes producing, camera-in-hand, or editing.
+In 2019, she edited ABS-CBN's reimagined cut of On the Wings of Love for Amazon Prime and MYX.
+She was a Balay Kreative Kreative Growth Grantee in 2022 and an artist-in-residence at Kala Art Institute in April.
+Earlier this year, she turned her lens inward, experimenting with acrylic on canvas.
+Her latest piece, Here, was featured in Rosebud Gallery’s summer show